 The Ortega R121 and R22 are the exact same guitar, except one has a cedar top, and the other spruce.
 Technically, cedar should offer you a warmer, darker sound over the spruce model – but as a new player it’s very unlikely you’ll be able to tell the difference.
 With that being said, I would pick whichever top you think looks better and not worry too much about it.
-It’s also worth noting the the spruce topped R121 is available in a selection of different colors.
+It’s also worth noting the the spruce topped R121 is available in red.
 Both guitars come bundled with a quality gigbag for easy transport.

 Popular Classical Guitars Under $400

-At around $350, the Dean Espana is the first guitar on this list to feature a solid wood top as opposed to a laminate option.
+The Dean Espana is the first guitar on this list to feature a solid wood top as opposed to a laminate option.
 Although as a new player you probably aren’t going to notice a huge difference, a solid wood top will in theory give you an improved tone that will only get better with age.
 The guitar is constructed from quality tonewoods and features a cutaway for excellent upper fret access.
 It also includes a handy built-in tuner!

 Best Left Handed Classical Guitars Under $500

 If you really want to get off to a good start, then one of these two will be an excellent choice.
 The Cordoba C5 features a solid cedar top, mahogany back/sides, and a mahogany neck with rosewood fingerboard.
 Quality stuff!
 It also includes a high quality Fishman Isys+ pickup system to allow for the guitar to be amplified.
 Construction is based on a traditional Spanish classical guitar.

 Finally we have the Takamine GC5CELH, which is essentially the GC5LH from the previous price bracket with the addition of a cutaway and electronics/built-in tuner.
-This gorgeous looking classical has a solid red cedar top, african mahogany back/sides and a mahogany neck with rosewood fretboard.
-It is the most popular guitar that Ortega produces, and for good reason!
+This gorgeous looking classical has a solid spruce top, rosewood back/sides and a mahogany neck with rosewood fretboard.

 Get In Tune For Less Than 10 Bucks